 Project LIFT – Charlotte-Mecklenburg Schools in Charlotte, NC

 Since 2013, CT3 has partnered with Project L.I.F.T to provide No-Nonsense Nurturer and Real Time Teacher Coaching training across L.I.F.T. schools.
 CT3’s work has greatly expanded during the past two school years to involve 20 coaches across all L.I.F.T. schools, as well as to provide support for schools in their turnaround work through Schoolwide Culture Planning and Principal Support.

 In SY 14-15 and SY 15-16, outcomes included significant increases in student and faculty attendance, reduction in chronic absences and suspension rates, increases in family events and participation rates, improved scores on staff, student and community feedback surveys, and academic increases.

-During the course of our work, West Charlotte High School’s graduation rate increased from 54% in 2012 to 86% in 2016.
+During the course of our work, West Charlotte High School’s graduation rate increased from 54% in 2012 to 89% in 2017.
 Three other schools saw an average gain of 30% more students on task.
-Ranson Middle School even saw a 47% growth in Math 1: College and Career Readiness scores over two consecutive school years.

 Success Academy Harlem 4 in New York City

 Since 2010, CT3 has worked with all Success Academies schools, a rapidly growing charter management organization in New York City.
 CT3 began an 18-month engagement with the principal of Success Academy Harlem 4 in 2010 just after she took her position at the school.